zcky1990/wallet-app/README.md

 # README

 Welcome to the Wallet System project!
-This is a Ruby on Rails application designed to manage wallets, transactions, and users, along with a comprehensive set of features for handling financial transactions and relationships.
+This is a Ruby on Rails application designed to manage wallets, transactions, and users.

 # Installation
   * Clone the repository: